 Reddit Developer Communities

-r/webhosting, r/webdev, and niche technology subreddits have users with posting histories spanning years.
-Much harder to fake authentic technical discussions over time.
+r/webhosting, r/webdev and niche tech subreddits have users with years of posting history.
+It is much harder to fake sustained technical conversation.

-The discourse is more technical, the recommendations more specific, and the criticism more detailed.
-When someone posts about hosting problems on Reddit, they usually include error logs and configuration details.
+The talk is more technical, recommendations more specific, criticism more concrete.
+When someone posts a hosting problem on Reddit, you usually see error logs and configuration details.

 Industry Slack Groups

-Private communities of agency owners and developers share hosting experiences without financial incentives.
-These recommendations carry more weight because reputation matters in closed professional networks.
+Private groups of agency owners and developers share hosting reality without kickbacks.
+Reputation matters in closed networks, so the signal is cleaner.

 Technical Documentation Quality

-Hosting providers serious about their service invest in comprehensive documentation.
-Check their knowledge base, API docs, and troubleshooting guides.
+Serious providers invest in solid docs.
+Read the knowledge base, API docs and troubleshooting guides.

-Companies focused on review manipulation invest in marketing content.
-Companies focused on hosting invest in customer success resources.
+Companies chasing review polish invest in marketing fluff.
+Companies serious about hosting invest in customer success resources.

 Open Source Community Engagement

-Legitimate hosting companies contribute to open source projects, sponsor conferences, and employ developers who maintain public GitHub profiles.
+Legitimate hosts contribute to open source, sponsor conferences and employ developers with public GitHub profiles.

-Review farms don't sponsor WordPress core development or contribute to server optimization tools.
+Review farms do not sponsor WordPress core work or contribute to server optimisation tools.

 Use the HostList hosting matcher to find providers based on technical requirements rather than manipulated ratings.